 The NCDs proposed to be issued by our Company have been rated by ICRA Limited ("ICRA").
 ICRA has, by its letter Ref.
-No. ICRA/Sakthi Finance Limited/15032023/1 dated March 15, 2023, assigned a rating of "[ICRA] BBB (Stable)" for an amount not exceeding $\stackrel{?}{\underset{\sim}{\sim}}$ 20,000 lakh for the proposed NCDs.
+No. ICRA/Sakthi Finance Limited/15032023/1 dated March 15, 2023, assigned a rating of "[ICRA] BBB (Stable)" for an amount not exceeding \gtrless 20,000 lakh for the proposed NCDs.
 Instruments with this rating are considered to have moderate degree of safety regarding timely servicing of financial obligations.
 Such instruments carry moderate credit risk.
-The rating is valid as on the date of this Prospectus.
-Please refer to Annexure C of this Prospectus for rationale for the above ratings.
+Please refer to Annexure C of this Draft Prospectus for rationale for the above ratings.